The Best of Colorado

 Day 3 – Lunch at the Royal Gorge

-We now head south to Canon City and the Royal Gorge Railroad where lunch is served in the diner as we follow the raging Arkansas River upstream through the gorge.
-This was once part of a transcontinental main line and, even today, our train will be hauled by one of the iconic U.S. streamline diesel locos.
+Head south to Canon City and the Royal Gorge Railroad where lunch is served as we follow the raging Arkansas River upstream through the gorge.
+This was once part of a transcontinental main line and, even today, the train will be hauled by one of the iconic U.S. streamline diesel locos.
 Overnight stay in Colorado Springs.

-A short coach transfer to Manitou Springs before a morning ascent of Pikes Peak (14,110ft) by cog railway.
-In the afternoon we drive through the Rockies to Leadville, at 10,350ft the highest city in the USA and once the setting of Doc Holliday’s last shoot-out.
+Transfer by coach to the Cripple Creek and Victor Narrow Gauge Railroad where we make the 4 mile roundtrip.
+We have time to look around and enjoy lunch before driving through the Rockies to Leadville.
+At 10,350ft it is the highest city in the USA and once the setting of Doc Holliday’s last shoot-out.
 As its name suggests, the town was once an important mining centre.

 Day 5 – The Leadville, Colorado and Southern Railroad

-We take a two and a half hour trip on this standard gauge preserved line, the far end of which is close to the Continental Divide – from here, streams flow east to the Gulf of Mexico and Atlantic and west to the Pacific.
+Enjoy a two and half hour trip on this standard gauge preserved line, the far end of which is close to the Continental Divide – from here, streams flow east to the Gulf of Mexico and Atlantic and west to the Pacific.
 In the afternoon we have a coach journey across the Poncha and Wolf Creek Passes to Pagosa Springs.